 With effect from 1st April 2026, Form 121 replaces Form 15G and Form 15H.
 Form 121 is a unified self-declaration form under Income Tax Act 2025 read with the Income Tax Rules 2026.
 However, the purpose of Form 121 remains the same but simplifies the process by providing a single declaration form for all taxpayers instead of separate forms based on age.

-Form 121 is the new unified self-declaration form in India that replaces Form 15G and 15H with effect from 1st April 2026.
+Form 121 is the new income tax form under Income Tax Rules 2026 which replaces the previous Form 15G and Form 15H with effect from April 1, 2026 for Tax Year 2026-27 and onwards.

 Form 121 can be filed by resident taxpayers irrespective of their age, who have total income below the taxable limit with a zero tax liability.
 Resident taxpayers include: